10 Unconventional Tips for Solo Travel in Spain

 Honestly, Spanish food isn’t my favorite.
 I love their appetizers (croquetas!) and seafood (pulpo!), but their main courses tend to be hit or miss for me.
 The issue is that I like spicy food with lots of different ingredients, condiments, herbs, the whole shebang.
 Spanish food is the complete opposite.
 Spaniards like to use simple ingredients in their food – mostly just olive oil and salt.
 I can appreciate simple flavors, but I just don’t crave that sort of food.

 Then I tried Rabo de Toro, Spain’s version of oxtail stew.
 I was skeptical.
-I had had Jamaican oxtail before and it was kicking!
+I had had Jamaican oxtail before, and it was kicking!
 How would Rabo de Toro compare?
-I was wrong!
 It was rich, flavorful, and so filling.
+What a pleasant surprise.

 Join my solo travel community